agungsugiarto/boilerplate/README.md

 composer require agungsugiarto/boilerplate
 ```

-**2.** Set CI_ENVIRONMENT, base url, index page, and database config in your `.env` file based on your existing database (If you don't have a `.env` file, you can copy first from `env` file: `cp env .env` first).
-If the database not exists, create database first.
+**2.** Set CI_ENVIRONMENT, baseURL, index page, and database config in your `.env` file based on your existing database (If you don't have a `.env` file, you can copy first from `env` file: `cp env .env` first).
+If the database does not exist, create the database first.

 ```bash
 # .env file